 According to many food preservation books, as well as cookbooks and magazine articles, yes, apples, when stored with potatoes, will help prevent early sprouting.
-This information, however, comes from experiments carried out in the 1930's and reported for many years in related articles and books.
-Current scientific sources would suggest the opposite (update: I was wrong).
+This information, however, comes from experiments carried out in the 1930’s and reported for many years in related articles and books.
+Scientific sources would suggest the opposite (update: I was wrong).
 That is, if apples are stored in close proximity to potatoes, they will cause potatoes to sprout prematurely.

 Apples, as part of the ripening process, give off ethylene gas, and this gas promotes the sprouting of the spuds, whereas, early on, it was claimed that ethylene gas prevented sprouting.
 Potatoes, as well, will cause the apples to get mushy and moldy more quickly.

 Ethylene is a colorless, odorless, and tasteless gas which acts as a plant hormone, having many physiological effects, most of which are related to growth regulation.
 This gas has such profound influence that it can effect stored fruits and vegetables at levels of only one part per million.
 It induces rapid ripening and softening of many fruits like apples, bananas, avocados, tomatoes, kiwi, mangoes, etc. Ethylene also causes many vegetables, like spinach, broccoli, cucumbers and celery, to yellow.
 Also, in a process called abscission, cabbage and broccoli will drop leaves.

 Iceberg lettuce may develop small brown spots called russet spotting in the midribs due to exposure to the gas, and ethylene is also responsible for a bitter taste in carrots due to the formation of isocoumarins and other phenolic compounds.
 As well, ethylene causes asparagus to become tough.